Regenerative random permutations of integers: Regenerative and stationary permutations

 where on the left side the $T_i$ are understood as the renewal times that are strictly positive for the stationary process $\Pi^*$, and on the right side the same notation is used for the renewal times of the regenerative random permutation $\Pi^0$ of $\mathbb{N}_{+}$ with zero delay, and on both sides $T_0 = 0$, the $Y_i:= T_i - T_{i-1}$ for $i \ge 1$ are independent random lengths with distribution $p$, and conditionally given these block lengths are equal to $n_i$, the corresponding reduced permutations of $[n_i]$ are independent and distributed according to $Q_{n_i}$.
 So the random permutation $\Pi^0$ of $\mathbb{N}_{+}$ is a {\em Palm version} of the stationary permutation $\Pi^{*}$ of $\mathbb{Z}$.
 See Thorisson \cite{Th1995,Thbook} for general background on stationary stochastic processes.

-\quad Let $\Pi$ be a positive recurrent regenerative random permutation of $\mathbb{N}_{+}$, with block length distribution $p$.
+Let $\Pi$ be a positive recurrent regenerative random permutation of $\mathbb{N}_{+}$, with block length distribution $p$.
 For $n \in \mathbb{N}_{+}$, let \begin{itemize} \item $\cyc_n$ be the length of the cycle of $\Pi$ containing $n$, \item $\cmp_n$ be the length of the component of $\Pi$ containing $n$, \item $\blk_n$ be the length of the block of $\Pi$ containing $n$. \end{itemize} Clearly, $1 \le \cyc_n \le \cmp_n \le \blk_n \le \infty$, and the structure of these statistics is of obvious interest in the analysis of $\Pi$.
-Assuming further that $p$ is aperiodic, it follows from Lemma \ref{Asmlem} there is a limiting joint distribution of $(\cyc_n, \cmp_n, \blk_n)$ as $n \to \infty$, and that this limiting joint distribution can in principle be computed from the block formula \eqref{blockformula}.
-In practice, however, the evaluation of this limiting joint distribution is not easy, even for the simplest regenerative models.
+Assuming further that $p$ is aperiodic, it follows from Lemma \ref{Asmlem} there is a limiting joint distribution of $(\cyc_n, \cmp_n, \blk_n)$ as $n \to \infty$.
+However, the evaluation of this limiting joint distribution is not easy, even for the simplest regenerative models.

 \quad Suppose that a large number $M$ of blocks of $\Pi$ are formed and concatenated to make a permutation of the first $N$ integers for $N \sim M \mu$ almost surely as $M \rightarrow \infty$.
-Then among these $N \sim M \mu$ integers, there are about $M \ell p_{\ell}$ integers contained in regenerative blocks of length $\ell$.
+Then among these $N \sim M \mu$ integers, there are about $M \ell p_{\ell}$ integers contained in regeneration blocks of length $\ell$.
 So for an integer $i = \lfloor U N \rfloor$ picked uniformly at random in $[N]$, the probability that this random integer falls in a regeneration block of length $\ell$ is approximately

 This is the well known size-biased limit distribution of the length of block containing a fixed point in a renewal process.
 Now given that $\lfloor U N \rfloor $ falls in a regeneration block of length $\ell$, the location of $\lfloor U N \rfloor $ relative to the start of this block has uniform distribution on $[\ell]$.
 These intuitive ideas are formalized and extended by the proposition below, which follows from Lemma \ref{Asmlem}, and the renewal reward theorem for ergodic averages \cite[Theorem 3.1]{Asmussen}.